-Due to several new grants, we are hiring a all levels.
-New open positions available to applicants include openings for an entry level, a postdoctoral fellow, an experienced technician (Lead Research Specialist), and an experience Ph.D.-level staff scientist to join our team and contribute to our projects, including our research on adult and pediatric gliomas as well as neurofibromatosis.
-These positions will include opportunities to collaborate with other neuro-oncology groups at Emory.
+Due to several newly funded federal grants, we are hiring at all levels.
+New open positions available to applicants include openings for graduate students, postdoctoral fellows, beginner and experienced technicians, and experienced Ph.D.-level staff scientists to join our team and contribute to our research on adult glioblastomas, pediatric high-grade gliomas, and neurofibromatosis.
+These positions include opportunities to collaborate with other neuro-oncology groups at Emory, including faculty in the Departments of Neurosurgery, Pediatrics, and .
+Pathology.
 Please send Dr. Read your resume and contact information for 3 references to apply to our openings.
 Alternately, please see Emory Careers and search for "Renee Read" to apply directly through Emory HR.
 These are great positions for new and experienced trainees looking for research opportunities that combine neuroscience, developmental neurobiology, cancer biology, and pre-clinical and clinical neuro-oncology research.
 Come join our team!

 Dr. Read has started a new role at the Winship Cancer Institute at Emory University as Assistant Director for Basic Research and Shared Resources.
 She will be working with Dr. Greg Lesinski and Winship leadership to support bench-to-bedside research!